 Oberlin, OH 44074

-This Program House features a lounge with piano and TV, kitchen, and laundry area.
+This language-based house features a lounge with piano and TV, kitchen, and laundry area.
 It is open to students from all class years.

 Allencroft was listed as an Oberlin City Landmark in 1975.
 It was listed on the National Register of Historic Places as part of the Oberlin College thematic nomination in 1978.